Deloris L. Robinson -- Elloree

-Arrangements will be announced later by Al Jenkins funeral home of Orangeburg.
+Public visitation will be held from 2 to 6 p.m.
+Sunday, Aug.
+22, 2021, at Al Jenkins Funeral Home of Elloree, following COVID-19 guidelines.

-The family will be accepting visitors at the residence following COVID-19 guideline, wearing masks and social distancing.
+The family will be accepting visitors at the residence following COVID-19 guidelines, wearing masks and social distancing.

 Friends may also call the funeral home.